robertmartin8/MachineLearningStocks/README.md

 This is a very generalised overview, but in principle this is all you need to build a fundamentals-based ML stock predictor.

-## Acquiring data
+## Historical data

 It turns out that data acquisition and processing is probably the hardest part of this project.
 But it is a prerequisite for any machine learning, so it's best to not fret and just carry on.

-We need three datasets:
+At this stage, we need three datasets:

 1. Historical stock fundamentals
-2. Historical stock price changes (including data for the S&P500).
+2. Historical stock prices
-3. Current stock prices.
+3. Historical S&P500 prices

 ### Historical stock fundamentals

 Historical fundamental data is actually very difficult to find (for free, at least).
 Although sites like [Quandl](https://www.quandl.com/) do have datasets available, you often have to pay a pretty steep fee.

 It turns out that there is a way to parse this data, for free, from [Yahoo finance](https://finance.yahoo.com/).
 I will not go into details, because [Sentdex has done it for us](https://pythonprogramming.net/data-acquisition-machine-learning/).
 On his page you will be able to find a file called `intraQuarter.zip`.
 Relevant to this project is the subfolder called `_KeyStats`, which contains html files that hold stock fundamentals for all stocks in the S&P500 back to around 2003, sorted by stock.
-However, at this stage, this data is unusable -- we have to parse it into a nice csv file.
+However, at this stage, the data is unusable -- we have to parse it into a nice csv file.

 ### Historical stock price data